dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[](routing/samples/3.x/main/Controllers/UrlGenerationController.cs?name=snippet_1)]

-If the app is using the default conventional route, the value of the `url` variable will be the URL path string `/UrlGeneration/Destination`.
+If the app is using the default conventional route, the value of the `url` variable is the URL path string `/UrlGeneration/Destination`.
 This URL path is created by routing by combining:

 * The route values from the current request, which are called **ambient values**.
 * The values passed to `Url.Action` and substituting those values into the route template: